anmolchawla/Data-Visualization---Time-Series-Country/ASSIGNMENT.md

 * Pick one attribute (e.g. fertility, death, income) from UN Data for the same 10 countries of your Assignment 1 and create a bubble cloud with [Inkscape](http://www.inkscape.org) as an SVG prototype.
 * Manually recreate the same bubble cloud using SVG code (i.e., writing SVG yourself, not the SVG created by Inkscape!).
 * In addition, recreate the same bubble cloud using JavaScript (i.e., dynamically generating the SVG).
 * Use node.js to develop and **document** your set-up in `README.md`.
-There should be a detailed description on how start the web server from inside the repo.
+There should be a detailed description on how to start the web server from inside the repo.
 * Put all three images on an HTML page called `index.html`.

 ## Rubric